mlc-ai/blog/_posts/2023-05-08-bringing-hardware-accelerated-language-models-to-android-devices.md

   <img src="/blog/img/android/local-advantage.png" width="90%">
 </p>

 Empowering LLMs on mobile devices is very important given this is what we interact with daily.
-In our announcement last week, we showed that we can bring LLMs to desktop and iOS devices.
+Last week, we showed that we can bring LLMs to desktop and iOS devices.

-Android is an operating system inside 2.5 billion active devices, and it is very interesting to ask if we can do the same with android devices as well.
-A lot of community members made the suggestion to support android devices, and we agree.
-This post discusses how we achieve that goal in one week.
+Android is an operating system inside 2.5 billion active devices, we would love to bring LLM support to Android devices as well.
+So we take the challenge and make it happen.
+This post shares how we achieve the goal.

 ## How